AdobeDocs/experience-platform.sv-SE/help/destinations/catalog/launch-extensions/overview.md

 Extensions forward raw event data to several types of destinations.
 Think of extensions as an **Event Forwarding** type of destination.
 This is a simpler type of integration with destination platforms, which only forwards raw event data.
 Examples of those are the [Gainsight personalization extension](../personalization/gainsight.md) or the [Confirmit Voice of the Customer extension](../voice/confirmit-digital-feedback.md).

-**Profile/Segment Export** destinations in Adobe Experience Platform capture event data, combine it with other data sources, apply segmentation, and export segments and qualified profiles to destinations.
+**Profile/Segment Export** destinations in Adobe Experience Platform capture event data, combine it with other data sources, apply segmentation, and export audiences and qualified profiles to destinations.
 Examples of those are the [Amazon S3 cloud storage destination](../cloud-storage/amazon-s3.md) or the [Google Display & Video 360 advertising destination](../advertising/google-dv360.md).

 ![Tag extensions compared to other destinations](../../assets/common/launch-and-other-destinations.png)